CybercentreCanada/assemblyline4_docs/docs/administration/submission_actions.md

 The `webhook` field must be a [Webhook](../../odm/models/actions/#webhook) object.

-!!! example "Here is an example using [Webhook Tester](https://webhook-test.com/)"
+!!! example "Here is an example using a [Webhook Tester](https://webhook.site/)"
     This webhook is only triggered on submission completion and only sends if the submission belongs to `user`.
     ```yaml
     user_webhook: